VentuzTechnology/Ventuz.Extension.Doc/README.md

 # Ventuz.Extension.Doc
-This repository is hosting the public documenation of Ventuz.Extension.
+This repository is hosting the public documentation of Ventuz.Extension.